IuliaElisa/CAD-omnetpp-project/README.md

 # CAD-omnetpp-project

-This project developed during the Computer Aided Design course in Omnetpp-5.6.2.
-This project aims to impleemnt a scheduling model for an IP packets scheduler placed on a DiffServ node.
+This project aims to implement a scheduling model for an IP packets scheduler placed on a DiffServ node in Omnetpp-5.6.2.

-The requirements can be found here: http://staff.cs.upt.ro/~todinca/.
+The requirements can be found here: http://staff.cs.upt.ro/~todinca/ at the Computer Aided Design course.